localdevices/ORC-OS/README.md

   but not anymore capable of writing.
 If the SD card is indicated to be read only, even with the physical switch in the right place, you probably have a broken SD card.

+## Getting the image on the Compute Module
+Lorem ipsum

 ## Getting started with OpenRiverCam OS

 1. Take the SD card out of the reader and put it into your Raspberry Pi.
 Connect the Raspberry Pi's power adapter or other power source (e.g. 12V - 5V connection) and connect the UTP cable to your router or network switch.
 This should bring the device onto the same network as your computer.
-2. Open a browser and navigate to http://nodeorcpi.
+2. Open a browser and navigate to http://orcos.local.
 This should bring up the following page.
+If this page cannot be found, then try http://orcos.home or http://orcos

 ![image](https://github.com/user-attachments/assets/b4339ac7-c05c-4a70-afa7-20030bca4815)

-You are now ready to configure OpenRiverCam OS.
-On a Raspberry Pi, you are likely interested in configuring the device for automated field operations.
-If this is not the case, then please continue to the "Getting started" section of Laptop / Desktop devices.
+You now have to select your password. *Please ensure you remember this password*.
+If you forget it, you will not be able to login anymore and since the service runs locally on the device, you will not be able to perform any recovery.

+You should now reach the home page of the device.
+From here onwards, please follow our documentation pages (forthcoming).

 ## Configuring for automated field operations